|

 MeshTraitsBuilder mtb = new MeshTraitsBuilder(); // Store triangles into a set mtb.addTriangleSet(); TriangleTraitsBuilder ttb = new TriangleTraitsBuilder(); // Store adjacency relations with HalfEdge ttb.addHalfEdge(); mtb.add(ttb); // Create a new instance with these features Mesh mesh = new Mesh(mtb); // Then each triangle created by mesh.createTriangle // will contain objects needed to store adjacency relations.
 Triangle t = (Triangle) mesh.createTriangle(...); // Vertices must be created by mesh.createVertex Vertex v = (Vertex) mesh.createVertex(...);

-instance is created without
+When a Mesh instance is created without

 specifying a MeshTraitsBuilder